Amre-Amer/neuralNetwork/README.md

 | `Unity Neural network`             |
 | ------------------------------------------------------------ |
 | ` `                                                          |

+Apr 9 2018

+DataSets and Correction:
+- DataType and DataSetType

 Organic Perceptrons:
 Correction factor = target / prediction.
 Back Propagation = Multiple each weight by the correction factor.